unikraft-cloud/terraform-provider-ukc/internal/tools/oas-normalizer/README.md

 ## Why this exists

-terraform-plugin-codegen-openapi doesn't support allOf/oneOf constructs and don't handle "default" response codes properly.
+terraform-plugin-codegen-openapi doesn't support allOf/oneOf constructs and doesn't handle "default" response codes properly.
 This tool preprocesses the OpenAPI spec to make it more generator-friendly without losing the structure.

 ## Testing